-A Part 9 Debt Agreement is a government legislated agreement which allows you to reduce the overall amount of debt you owe as well as freeze the interest and fees over the repayment term, which is usually five years.
+A Part 9 Debt Agreement is a government legislated agreement which allows you to reduce the overall amount of debt you owe.
+It also freezes the interest and fees over the repayment term, which is usually five years.
 You will be left with one affordable, manageable repayment.
 A Debt Agreement will also be noted on your credit file for five years, much like a default.

 If you are struggling to make your repayments and you are feeling the stress of being harassed by creditors, a Part 9 Debt Agreement may be an option to relieve this stress.

-Do you already have defaults on your credit file?
+Do you already have a default on your credit file?

-If you are behind on repayments and being harassed by creditors, chances are you have at least one default on your credit file.
-A default will last for five years and while it is on your credit file it can be difficult for you to access credit through a loan or line of credit.
+Chances are you have at least one default on your credit file, if you are behind in repayments and being harassed by creditors, A default will last for five years and while it is on your credit file it can be difficult for you to access credit through a loan or line of credit.

-What will a Part 9 Debt Agreement do to your credit file?
+How will a Part 9 Debt Agreement affect your credit file?

 However, this is also why it is a bulletproof system designed to protect your credit file.
 How?
 For five years, all of your unsecured debts will be repaid through an affordable agreement.
-This will prevent you from accumulating further defaults on those unsecured debts and impacting your credit file for more than five years.
+This prevents you from accumulating further defaults on unsecured debts and therefore won’t affect your credit file for more than five years.